Corporate governance statement

 The Audit Committee operates in accordance with a Charter and all members must be financially literate, considered to be independent Directors and have an appropriate understanding of the industry in which the Group operates.

-As at the most recent year end reporting date, being 30 June 2018 the Audit Committee consisted of Mr Peter Rubinstein (Chair of the Committee), Dr Lindsay Wakefield and Dr George Muchnicki.
+As at the most recent year end reporting date, being 30 June 2020 the Audit Committee consisted of Mr Peter Rubinstein, Dr Lindsay Wakefield and Mr Nick Burrows (Chair of the Committee).

 The main responsibilities of the Audit Committee are to: